07Shivanshutiwari/Smart-climate-control-IoT/README.md

 ## 📌 Overview

-This project was built as a college embedded systems project and later extended into a complete IoT solution.
+This project was built as a standard embedded systems project and later extended into a complete IoT solution.
 The system automatically controls fan speed based on ambient temperature using a NodeMCU (ESP8266) microcontroller, and exposes a live web dashboard for remote monitoring and manual override.

 **Original hardware project features:**
 - Auto fan speed control based on temperature (PWM)